-A new addition to the Geisinger Health System, the Geisinger Center for Rural Bioethics (GCRB) is in the initial stages of its development as the hub of system-based programs and initiatives in clinical and research ethics.
-Eventually, GCRB will have a core staff of individuals engaged full-time in ethics education, service-related functions, and ethics research and scholarship.
-Along with this core staff, the Center aims to affiliate with a corps of investigators, clinicians, and others who have a strong interest in ethics and wish to reflect that interest in a tangible commitment to integrating ethics more fully into their professional pursuits.
-The Center’s immediate priorities are
+A new addition to the Geisinger Health System, the Geisinger Center for Bioethics (GCB) is in the initial stages of its development as the hub of system-based programs and initiatives in clinical and research ethics.
+Eventually, GCB will have a core staff of individuals engaged full-time in ethics education, service-related functions, and ethics research and scholarship.
+Along with this core staff, the center aims to affiliate with a corps of investigators, clinicians, and others who have a strong interest in ethics and wish to reflect that interest in a tangible commitment to integrating ethics more fully into their professional pursuits.
+The center's immediate priorities are:

 - To demonstrate the value of formalized education in ethics in both patient care and research

 - To develop an evidence-based approach to clinical ethics consultation and to begin to track and evaluate the outcomes of consultation

 - To establish solid, collaborative programs of ethics research in genomics as well as advanced illness and end of life care

 - To undertake pilot programs for ethics quality improvement, especially in shared decision making and in advanced illness and end of life care